 Texas is leading the nation in renewable energy generation (including wind power and solar power).
 You can take advantage of affordable green energy with a Texas renewable energy plan.
 Renewable energy plans provide clean power to consumers either through direct generation delivery of clean energy or by purchasing renewable energy certificates (RECs) to offset mixed grid energy sources.
 Renewable energy plans are a great way to support renewable energy efforts.

-Rhythm offers an alternative to the energy options in Texas's deregulated energy market.
+Rhythm Energy offers an alternative to the energy options in Texas's deregulated energy market.
 We have competitive prices, 100% renewable energy plans, and no hidden fees.
-There's never been a better time to switch to Rhythm.
-Find out if Rhythm electricity is available in your area.
+There's never been a better time to switch to Rhythm Energy.
+Find out if Rhythm Energy electricity is available in your area.